RohitBisht23/Code-Learn-Hub/README.md

 ## Welcome to Code-Learn-Hub EdTech MERN Platform Repository!

-This expansive repository serves as the core of the groundbreaking CodePlay EdTech platform – a dynamic MERN stack application poised to revolutionize online education.
-With a seamless fusion of technology and learning, CodePlay empowers both educators and learners, fostering a vibrant educational community.
+This expansive repository serves as the core of the groundbreaking Code-Learn-Hub EdTech platform – a dynamic MERN stack application poised to revolutionize online education.
+With a seamless fusion of technology and learning, Code-Learn-Hub empowers both educators and learners, fostering a vibrant educational community.

 ## Contributor
 The contributor of this project is : https://github.com/ShivamUpadhyay20.
 Shivam and i make this project together for the students as well as instructor to promote the education.

 ## Key Highlights

-**1. MERN Stack Foundation** : At the heart of CodePlay lies its robust MERN (MongoDB, Express.js, React, Node.js) stack architecture.
+**1. MERN Stack Foundation** : At the heart of Code-Learn-Hub lies its robust MERN (MongoDB, Express.js, React, Node.js) stack architecture.
 This technological choice ensures scalability, performance, and maintainability, promising a smooth and immersive user experience.

 **2. Instructor Empowerment** : Instructors form the backbone of CodePlay.
 Through this platform, educators can effortlessly curate and publish their courses, leveraging an intuitive interface for uploading course materials and videos.
-CodePlay's user-friendly content creation tools provide instructors with the flexibility to focus on delivering top-tier education.
+Code-Learn-Hub's user-friendly content creation tools provide instructors with the flexibility to focus on delivering top-tier education.

 **3. Interactive Learning Experience** : Students enrolled on Code-Learn-Hub gain access to a diverse array of courses spanning topics from web development to data science.
 With interactive video lectures, Code-Learn-Hub offers an engaging and comprehensive learning journey.